zxc916684603/ecs/intl.en-US/Instances/Instance purchasing options/Reserved Instances/Manage Reserved Instances.md

 -   Modify a zonal RI to a regional RI.
 -   Modify the zone of an RI in the same region.

 You cannot modify the scope of an RI across regions.
-For example, if you have a zonal RI in zone B of China East 1 \(Hangzhou\), you can modify it as a zonal RI in another zone of China East 1 \(Hangzhou\), or as a regional RI in China East 1 \(Hangzhou\).
+For example, if you have a zonal RI in zone B of China \(Hangzhou\), you can modify it as a zonal RI in another zone of China \(Hangzhou\), or as a regional RI in China \(Hangzhou\).
 However, you cannot modify it as a regional or zonal RI in another region.

-1. Log on to the [ECS console](https://partners-intl.console.aliyun.com/#/ecs).
-2. In the left-side navigation pane, click **Reserved Instances**.
+1. In the left-side navigation pane, choose **Instances & Images** \> **Reserved Instances**.
-3. On the Reserved Instances page, click **Modify** in the **Actions** column of the original RI.
+2. On the Reserved Instances page, click **Modify** in the **Actions** column of the original RI.
-4. On the Modify Reserved Instance Page, modify the parameters as needed.
+3. On the Modify Reserved Instance Page, modify the parameters as needed.
-5. Click **OK**.
+4. Click **OK**.